 97WG.
 Certified copies

-(1) The Registrar or a Deputy Registrar may, on payment of the fee (if any) prescribed by the regulations, issue to a party or a section 97UM signatory to an EEA that is registered under Division 5 a certified copy of the EEA.
+(1) The Registrar or a deputy registrar may, on payment of the fee (if any) prescribed by the regulations, issue to a party or a section 97UM signatory to an EEA that is registered under Division 5 a certified copy of the EEA.

 (2) In all courts and proceedings a certified copy so issued is evidence of the EEA of which it is a copy.

-(3) A document that purports to be a certified copy of an EEA issued by the Registrar or a Deputy Registrar is to be taken to be such a copy unless the contrary is proved.
+(3) A document that purports to be a certified copy of an EEA issued by the Registrar or a deputy registrar is to be taken to be such a copy unless the contrary is proved.

 [Section 97WG inserted by No. 20 of 2002 s.
 4.]